Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - Heat the olive oil in a casserole or large frying pan over high heat.
 When hot, add in the chopped potatoes, and sauté for 5 minutes, moving them constantly to prevent burning.
 Reduce heat to medium.

-- Once the potatoes have some sign of brown, add in the leeks and garlic.
-Mélange all ingredients together and make sure they are all frying.
+- Once the potatoes have some signs of brown, add in the leeks and garlic.
+Mix all ingredients together and make sure they are all frying.

-- Introduce the ginger into the dish, then the cinnamon, plentiful salt and pepper, and some tarragon.
+- Introduce the ginger into the dish.
+Next, add the cinnamon, plenty of salt and pepper, and some tarragon.

 - Turn off the heat, and add in the crème fraîche, mixing it in as it dissolves in the heat and combines with the other ingredients.
-Once more, add plentiful pepper and salt.
-Serve either in its original cooking vessel or on a plate; it should come out very easily, and a light white or rosé wine is a good accompaniment.
+Once more, add plenty of pepper and salt.
+Serve either in its original cooking vessel or on a plate—it should come out very easily.
+A light white or rosé wine is a good accompaniment.

 © 2018 Ryan Thomas